Ramification conjecture and Hirzebruch's property of line arrangements: Introduction

 Note that if the answer to Hirzebruch's question were positive, this theorem would follow from the work of Bessis \cite{bessis}.
 Bessis finished the proof of the old conjecture stating that complements to finite complex reflection arrangements are aspherical.
 Namely he proved this statement for the cases of groups $G_{24}$, $G_{27}$, $G_{29}$, $G_{31}$, $G_{33}$ and $G_{34}$.
 As an immediate corollary of our theorem we get a new geometric proof of Bessis's theorem for the cases of groups $G_{24}$ and $G_{27}$.

-Theorem \ref{cor:3n} has a generalisation to a larger class of arrangements, described in Corollary \ref{generalarrangement}.
-Note that on the one hand line arrangements with aspherical complements are quite rear, on the other hand no idea exists at the present of how to classify them.
+Theorem \ref{cor:3n} has a generalization to a larger class of arrangements, described in Corollary \ref{generalarrangement}.
+Note that on the one hand line arrangements with aspherical complements are quite rare, on the other hand no idea exists at the present of how to classify them.

-\parbf{About the proof of Theorem \ref{cor:3n}.} It follows from \cite[Corollary 7.8]{panov}, that for any arrangement satisfying Hirzebruch's property except the union of three lines, there is a non-negatively curved polyhedral metric on $\CP^2$ with singularities at this arrangement.
+\parbf{About the proof of Theorem \ref{cor:3n}.} It follows from \cite[Corollary 7.8]{panov} that for any arrangement satisfying Hirzebruch's property except the union of three lines, there is a non-negatively curved polyhedral metric on $\CP^2$ with singularities at this arrangement.
 Hence to prove the theorem it is enough to show that the ramification of this polyhedral metric satisfies conditions a) and b) of Conjecture \ref{mainconjecture}.
 Let us sketch how this is done.

-Consider a $3$-dimensional pseudomanifold $\Sigma$ with a piecewise spherical metric.
+Consider a $3$-dimensional pseudomanifold $\Sigma$ with a piecewise-spherical metric.
 Define the \emph{singular locus} $\Sigma^{{\star}}$ of $\Sigma$ as the set of points in $\Sigma$ which do not admit a neighborhood isometric to an open domain in the unit $3$-sphere.

 Then the {\it ramification} of $\Sigma$ is defined as the completion of the universal cover $\tilde {\Sigma}^\circ$ of the \emph{regular locus} $\Sigma^\circ=\Sigma\backslash\Sigma^{{\star}}$.
 The obtained space will be denoted as $\Ram\Sigma$.